 Integrated Defensive Avionics Software (IDAS)

-Today, IDAS is an integral component in the complex electronic warfare technology ubiquitous in modern military aircraft.
-Developed by GTRI engineers to complement radar warning, missile warning and countermeasures systems, IDAS supports rapid threat display and response.
+Developed by GTRI engineers to complement radar warning, missile warning, and countermeasures systems, IDAS supports rapid threat display and response.
 It presents accurate and usable information to the aircrew.

 IDAS includes a sophisticated threat data correlator that combines information from onboard sensors and data links.
 It provides real-time threat response management functions required to counter radio frequency and infrared threats.
 It also includes automated chaff and flare countermeasures.